Sublime Dentistry - Halifax

 When Is Tooth Extraction Necessary?

-4. Removing a damaged or broken tooth.
+4. Severely damaged or broken teeth.

-• Noticing inflamed gums around specific teeth.
+4. Swollen gums around specific teeth.

 Caring for Your Smile: A Step-by-Step Tooth Extraction Guide